 - monitor, report and reduce carbon emissions specifically from heat, power and travel.

-Management and everyone in a supervisory role have the responsibility for implementing the policy.
+Everyone has the responsibility for implementing the policy.
 They should ensure that environmental issues are always considered.

 How are we achieving these objectives?